How to watch Criminal Record on Apple TV+

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Criminal Record: How to watch the new Apple TV+ crime thriller for free
+How to watch new crime thriller Criminal Record on Apple TV+ for free

 Start your free seven-day Apple TV+ trial and watch the first two episodes today